Program Number: 31-509-1

 Additional Program Requirements

-Students will need to complete Basic Math Proficiency.
-Students are required to complete background checks, health information, and certification for healthcare provider CPR and First Aid.
+Students are required to complete background checks, health information, and certification for healthcare provider CPR.
 509-310 Medical Assistant Practicum must be taken the last semester before graduation.

 Check out the Credit Transfers page for more information.